Quantbase Leverage Flagship

 23.00%

-Correlation to S&P (total)
+Correlation to SPY (total)

 Description

 Follows a highly cited research paper (see key considerations) which tests and validates a fairly straightforward strategy: Employ leverage in good times and bonds in bad times.
-This strategy has had consistent returns since before the great depression but following it as an individual is difficult, which is why we offer it.

 Key Considerations